 Website

-Just prior to the 2017 exhibition, the official title of the artistic director of the Korean Pavilion changed from commissioner to curator.
-Arts Council Korea also changed the way it names the curator to selection from the candidates who entered the open call for applications.
+Just prior to the 2017 exhibition, the official title of “commissioner” of the Korean Pavilion changed to “curator”.
+An open call system was also adopted as a new way of selecting “curator” by Arts Council Korea.
 Lee Daehyung, art director of Hyundai Motor Company at the time, named Lee Wan and Cody Choi as the two artists to represent the Korean Pavilion in his exhibition proposal presented during the review of open call applications and followed through with his proposal upon selection.
-In addition to the two artists, Lee Daehyung adopted Mr. K as the third voice of the exhibition entitled Counterbalance: The Stone and the Mountain.
-Mr. K served as the figure embodying the exhibition concept as well as a critical figure in one of Lee Wan’s works that takes its title from him.
-Through the life of the late Mr. Kim Kimoon, to whom the 1,412 photographs Lee Wan purchased in Hwanghakdong for the trivial sum of 50,000 KRW (less than 50 USD) belonged, Lee Wan showed not only an individual’s life full of fierce battles but also the process of Korea’s modernization.
+In addition to the two artists, Lee Daehyung adopted “Mr. K” as the third voice of the exhibition entitled Counterbalance: The Stone and the Mountain.
+“Mr. K” served as the figure embodying the exhibition concept as well as a critical figure in one of Lee Wan’s works that takes its title from him.
+Through the life of the late Mr. Kim Kimoon, to whom the 1,412 photographs Lee Wan purchased in Hwanghak-dong for the trivial sum of 50,000 KRW (less than 50 USD) belonged, Lee Wan showed not only an individual’s life full of fierce battles but also the process of Korea’s modernization.
 Lee Wan presented six works in total, including Mr. K and the Collection of Korean History and Proper Time.

 Cody Choi presented a large neon light installation entitled Venetian Rhapsody on the façade of the Korean Pavilion as an attempt to overcome the building’s spatial limitations.
 The installation that drew from the symbolic images of Las Vegas and Macao was a lampoon of “casino-capitalism” that had also laid roots in the international art circle.
 While examining the geo-cultural characteristics of Venice where art and commercialism go hand in hand, Choi came to realize that Venice makes artists chase rainbows and that artists (including himself), collectors, galleries, and curators participating in the Venice Biennale are swayed by it, making bluffs.

 Each belonging to a different generation, Choi and Lee created an interesting narrative that corresponds with the concept of “counterbalance,” cutting through the three-generation perspective of “grandfather-father-son.”
-Though this trigenerational framework was criticized in Korea as “convoluted,” foreign media raced to name Counterbalance: The Stone and the Mountain as an exhibition not to be missed.
-Visitors from around the world commented that “the exhibition took an illuminating approach of converging “trans-national” and “trans-generational” issues, thereby revealing that the issues of Korea, Asia, and the world are closely interlinked.
+Though this trigenerational framework was criticized in South Korea as “convoluted,” foreign media raced to name Counterbalance: The Stone and the Mountain as an exhibition not to be missed.
+Visitors from around the world commented that “the exhibition took an illuminating approach of converging “trans-national” and “trans-generational” issues, thereby revealing that the issues of Korea, Asia, and the world are closely interlinked.”

-Bahc Yiso Eco Bag Project from the Korean Pavilion at the 57th Venice Biennale.
+Biennale.
+Provenance: 2017 Venice Biennale Korean Pavilion Blog(Naver) Eco Bag Project from the Korean Pavilion at the 57th Venice Biennale.
 Provenance: 2017 Venice Biennale Korean Pavilion Blog(Naver)

 2019 / 58th